SciRuby/sciruby.com/source/_posts/2015-08-17-ruby-wrappers-for-symengine.markdown

 This shows that we have successfully loaded the module.

 ### SymEngine::Symbol
 Just like there are variables like x, y, and z in a mathematical expression or equation, we have `SymEngine::Symbol` in SymEngine to represent them.
-To use a variable, first we need to make a `SymEngine::Symbol` object with the string we are going to represent the variable with.
+To use a variable, first we need to make a `SymEngine::Symbol` object with the string we are going to represent the variable with.:
 ```ruby
 puts x = SymEngine::Symbol.new("x")
 puts y = SymEngine::Symbol.new("y")